 30 "He who is not with me, is against me, and he who does not gather with me, scatters abroad.

 31 "Therefore, I say to you, for all manner of sin and blasphemy men shall be forgiven, but for the blasphemy against the Holy Spirit men shall not be forgiven.
-32 And whoever speaks a word against the Son of man, it shall be forgiven, but whoever speaks against the Holy Spirit, it shall not be forgiven, neither in this world, or in the world to come.
+32 And whoever speaks a word against the Son of man, it shall be forgiven, but whoever speaks against the Holy Spirit, it shall not be forgiven, neither in this world, nor in the world to come.

 33 "Either make the tree good and its fruit good, or else make the tree corrupt and its fruit corrupt, for the tree is known by its fruit.
 34 O generation of vipers, how can you, being evil, speak good things?
 For out of the abundance of the heart the mouth speaks.
 35 A good man, out of the good treasure of the heart, brings forth good things, and an evil man, out of the evil treasure, brings forth evil things.
 36 But I say to you, that for every idle word that men speak, they shall give account on the day of judgment.
 37 For by your words you shall be justified, and by your words you shall be condemned."

-38 Then some of the scribes and of the Pharisees answered, saying, "Master, we wish to see a sign from you."
+38 Then some of the scribes and Pharisees answered, saying, "Master, we wish to see a sign from you."
 39 But he answered and said to them, "An evil and adulterous generation seeks for a sign, and there shall no sign be given to it, but the sign of the prophet Jonah.
 40 For as 'Jonah was three days and three nights in the belly of the great fish,' so shall the Son of man be three days and three nights in the heart of the earth.
 41 The men of Nineveh shall rise in judgment with this generation and condemn it because they repented at the preaching of Jonah, and behold, one greater than Jonah is here.
 42 The queen of the south shall rise up in the judgment with this generation and condemn it because she came from the uttermost parts of the earth to hear the wisdom of Solomon, and behold, one greater than Solomon is here.

 43 "When the unclean spirit has gone out of a man, he walks through dry places, seeking rest, and he finds none.
 44 Then he says, 'I will return into my house from where I came out.'
 And when he has come, he finds it empty, swept, and garnished.
 45 Then he goes, and takes with himself seven other spirits more wicked than himself, and they enter in and dwell there.
 And the last state of that man is worse than the first.
 Thus it shall also be to this wicked generation."